Best Set Make-up

 Thus, the common sense goal of set makeup fitting will always be to replace all clubs that the golfer cannot hit consistently well with clubs that hit the ball the same distance, but are easier to hit.

-First we have to find out the lowest-lofted wood and the lowest-lofted iron that the golfer can hit with reasonable consistency in terms of getting the ball up in the air and to fly between the tree lines of the hole.
+First we have to find out the lowest-lofted wood and the lowest-lofted iron that the golfer can hit with reasonable consistency in terms of getting the ball up in the air.
 Consistency in hitting the ball well up in the air is key because we can always reduce slice or hook with a length and face angle change in the replacement wood and/or hybrid.

-If the golfer cannot hit the 3 wood or 4 wood well up in the air at least 4 of 6 times, the club should not be in the bag.
-It is far better to have the first wood after the driver be a 5 wood (or 7 wood) that the golfer can hit up in the air more than 90 percent of the time and give up a little distance, than to keep hoping for the right swing to be able to hit lower-lofted woods.
-A 9-wood should also be considered as it is easy to control and get the ball airborne.
+If the golfer cannot hit the 3 wood or 4 wood well up in the air at least 40% of the time, the club should not be in the bag.
+It is far better to have the first wood after the driver be a #5 wood (preferably #7 wood) that the golfer can hit up in the air more than 90 percent of the time and give up a little distance, than to keep hoping for the right swing to be able to hit lower-lofted woods.
+A #9 wood should also be considered as it is easy to control and get the ball airborne.

-In terms of the irons, obviously we are talking about replacing low-lofted irons with hybrids or high-lofted fairway woods.
-Within this is also the matter of what lofts and lengths in the higher-lofted woods are going to deliver the same distance the golfer would have gotten if he or she were to hit the lower-lofted irons well.
+In terms of the irons, we are talking about replacing low-lofted irons with hybrids or high-lofted fairway woods.
+Within this is also the matter of what lofts and lengths in the higher-lofted woods are going to deliver the same distance the golfer would have gotten on a well hit iron shot.

 Length wise, it is just so much wiser to fit hybrids with the same length as the irons being replaced because that leads to a more consistent distance gap between the lowest lofted iron and the hybrid just above it.
 Loft wise, it depends on the golfer’s clubhead speed.

-The higher the club head speed (typically more than 80 mph with the 6 iron), the more likely it is that the replacement woods or hybrids may need to have a little more loft than the irons being replaced to offer the right distance and distance gap between the last hybrid or fairway wood and the first iron.
+The higher the club head speed, the more likely it is that the replacement woods or hybrids may need to have a little more loft than the irons being replaced to offer the right distance and distance gap between the last hybrid or fairway wood and the first iron.

 As to whether to go to a high-lofted wood or hybrid for the iron replacements, the club fitter consults two things:

 Club head speed also plays a role in the set makeup determination.
 The slower the club head speed, the shorter the distance gap from normal 4-degree loft increments between clubs.
-Why saddle a slower speed player with a combination of 13 woods and irons when a 4-degree loft gap offers only 6-to-7 yards of difference between each club?
+Why saddle a slower speed player with a combination of 13 woods and irons when a 4-degree loft gap offers only 4 to 6 yards of difference between each club?

 Set makeup fitting is really a test of the golfer’s common sense and control over their ego.
 To play consistently well, golf shall forever be a game of percentages and good misses.
 Smart set makeup fitting involves using clubs that give the golfer a higher percentage of consistent shots to improve both the percentage of quality shots and good misses.